-Here are all the TV shows that have been affected by the WGA strike so far.
+Here are TV shows that have been affected by the WGA strike.

 The writers’ room of the hit ABC comedy, which recently wrapped its second season, is closed for business, star Sheryl Lee Ralph told TODAY.com last week.